What Is Self-Criticism Necessary In Education?

 Scale will be a challenge to creating a self-aware system of education that is capable of iterating and transforming itself through baked-in mechanisms that actually work.

-Let’s create this huge thing that care-takes the intellectual and creative growth of millions and millions of little human beings, and then be surprised when the results are mediocre and the students are anonymous.
+Let’s create something huge that care-takes the intellectual and creative growth of millions and millions of little human beings, and then be surprised when the results are mediocre and the students are anonymous.

 For education to become self-aware, it will have to see itself and all of its own gears.
 If we insist on a national system that is monitored at the state and district level, it will depend on national, state, and district efficacy and efficiency.
 We’ve designed, then, a system of teaching and learning–of human improvement–that is unmanageable by that very design.
 A system that, incredibly, wants to globalize itself.